tkumar07/GiftTrackr/team/LEARNING.md

 I am a fourth-year CS major, and in my free time, I do music, and love films as well!
 I will be serving as the product owner of our team.

 Shang-Hsun:
+Familiar with C, C++, and Python programming.
+Beginner in Android, iOS, and React Native.
+Have taken some machine learning and AI courses at school.
+Completed an internship at Logitech, where I worked on an automation project with Python to improve the layout review process.

 Tanish: